The Hague Study Trip

 Posted on: 18 June 2024 by Maya Tajuddin in Blog

-In April 2024, I had the exciting opportunity to join a group of my fellow LLB students on a law study trip to The Hague, The Netherlands.
-This trip provided not only a chance to delve into the heart of international law but also a much-needed break to relax and unwind during the exam season.
+I joined a group of fellow LLB students on an inspiring law study trip to The Hague, Netherlands.
+The experience offered us an incredible chance to explore the core of international law while also enjoying a refreshing break from the demands of exam season.

 This study trip was open to second and third-year law students with a particular interest in international law, as The Hague has come to be known as the central place for international justice mechanisms, which made the trip even more invaluable.